MetPX/sarracenia/doc/design/monitoring.rst

 	when needed, they can likely do (command line)

-	dd_log <pattern>
+	sr_log <pattern>
 		<source> or <client>

-	which does a dd_subscribe with an include of the given string. analysts could also do that.
+	which does a sr_subscribe with an include of the given string. analysts could also do that.